 - Plastic is waterproof, tear proof and shatterproof.
 This makes it easy to manage, transport and store.

 - Some plastic packaging can be recycled.
-You would need to check with your chosen waste collection company to find out which ones they can collect.
+Would need to check with your chosen waste collection company to find out which ones they can collect.

 - Disposable plastics used in packaging foodstuff contain harmful compounds.
 Improper disposal of these packaging products leads to these harmful compounds finding their way to water bodies, where they dissolve over a long time due to their non-biodegradable nature.